 Research shows that play therapy helps children in the academic acquisition by providing a basis for subduing emotional difficulties that delays their intellectual growth.
 Play therapy was also implemented as a preservative measure for the normal function of children.
 Play therapy aids children in growing their self-acceptance and respect and improve their attitudes.
 As a result, normal functioning is restored, and the children can relate well with others in school and at home.
 According to (O'Grady 2015), play therapy is typical to all children, and it is the main arena within which specific area and world aspects of growth appear.
 In most cases, early play assists in preparing children to learn in baby care.

-MIAS was done for the six month of therapy.
+MIAS was done for the six months of therapy.
 After completing the program, the 20 adults completed a questionnaire that included questions relating to life purpose, behavior change and health related quality of life.
 A secondary conditions surveillance instruments assessed the outcome of participants impacted by secondary conditions.
 The SCSIs total scoring across secondary conditions provided overall measure of individual level of limitation due to secondary conditions such as depression.
 May participants came into realization of the negative effects of consuming alcohol.
 Ultimately, MIAS is a valid tool for assessing motivational skills in physicians (Marker & Norton, 2018).
 It can also be used in evaluation of training.

 References